 Mei Kong, Ph.D.

-– Assistant Professor - Signal Transduction and Cancer Metabolism
+– Associate Professor - Signal Transduction and Cancer Metabolism

 Dr. Kong's research lab aims to delineate the strategies used by tumor cells to survive periods of metabolic stress and then to develop novel therapies targeting nutrient sensing pathways of neoplastic cells.
 Currently their research focuses on protein phosphatase 2A (PP2A) complexes in regulation of cancer cell survival upon nutrients deprivation.